thu-nics/awesome_ai4eda/README.md

   * *R. Manimegalai, E. Siva Soumya, V. Muralidharan, B. Ravindran, V. Kamakoti, D. Bhatia.
 VLSID 2005*

 ### Routing

+Routing is one of the essential steps in VLSI physical design flow based on the placement assignment.
+Routing steps assign the wires to connect the netlist components on the chip.
+At the same time, routing steps need to satisfy the requirements of timing performance and total wire length without violating the DRC rules.
+The machine learning approaches are considered as powerful tools for congestion and timing prediction in detailed routing.

 * Routability Optimization for Industrial Designs at Sub-14nm Process Nodes Using Machine Learning [[pdf]](https://dl.acm.org/doi/abs/10.1145/3036669.3036681)
   * *Wei-Ting J. Chan, Pei-Hsin Ho, Andrew B. Kahng and Prashant Saxena3.
 ISPD 2017*